The Miami Valley School: Headmaster Peter Benedict (2006–2013)

 Peter Benedict II was hired as MVS' fifth Head of School from Louisville Collegiate School, where he had served as a middle school head.
-Benedict's first major task would be leading MVS through the economic downturn of the 2007-2008 financial crisis, which saw many major employers (including National Cash Register and General Motors) move operations away from Dayton.
+Benedict's first major task would be leading MVS through the economic downturn of the 2008 financial crisis, which saw many major employers (including NCR Corporation and General Motors) move operations away from Dayton.
 During Benedict's tenure, he introduced MVS' Mandarin language program, which joined French and Spanish as World Language options.
 MVS also established a sister-school relationship with Nanjing Foreign Language School in China as well as the Second Foreign Language School of Shenzhen.
 While MVS had welcomed individual international students since the 1970s through AFS intercultural programs, this sister-school relationship led to the first multi-student cohort of international students enrolling at MVS.

 Peter Benedict departed MVS in 2013 to assume the headship of Saint Andrew's School in Boca Raton, FL.
 Jason "Jay" Scheurle was brought on as MVS' sixth Head of School.